-A family with a daughter with severe autism sells everything and goes to live deep in the jungles of Trinidad to make their daughter happy.
+A family with a daughter with autism sells everything and goes to live in the jungles of Trinidad to make their daughter happy.

 A look into the dedication of direct support professionals during and after hurricane Katrina.
 For months they put others before themselves.

-A poem written by Cam Lasley, a hip-hop artist with Down syndrome, and performed/recited by Marlon Foster, a young man with an I/DD.
+A poem by Cam Lasley, a hip-hop artist with Down syndrome, is performed/recited by Marlon Foster, a young man with an I/DD.

 Explore the significance of difference and equality in the life of Eliza, a 20 year old woman living with Down syndrome.

-Seth Ehrlich, a person with developmental disabilities gives a commentary on a community’s efforts to deny a group home from opening.
+Seth, a person with developmental disabilities, gives a commentary on a community’s efforts to deny a group home from opening.